 Jennifer Thorne skewers all-too-familiar family dynamics in this sly, wickedly funny vacation-Gothic.
 Beautifully unhinged and deeply satisfying, Diavola is a sharp twist on the classic haunted house story, exploring loneliness, belonging, and the seemingly inescapable bonds of family mythology.

-Death, body horror, abortion (off-page).
+Death, body horror, animal death, abortion (off-page).

 Anna has two rules for the annual Pace family destination vacations: Tread lightly and survive.